gildasmorvan/similar2logo/README.md

 Contrary to Java and Groovy simulations, it is not (yet) possible to change the value of the parameters in the GUI.

-Then, we define the simulation model model, i.e, the initial state of the simulation from the `LogoSimulationModel` class.
+Then, we define the simulation model model, i.e, the initial state of the simulation from the `AbstractLogoSimulationModel` class.
 We must implement the `generateAgents` method to describe the initial state of our passive turtle.

 ```
-def simulationModel = new LogoSimulationModel(simulationParameters) {
-	protected AgentInitializationData generateAgents(
-		ISimulationParameters p,
-		Map<LevelIdentifier, ILevel> levels
-	) {
+class PassiveSimulationModel < LogoSimulationModel
+  def generateAgents(p, levels)
-		AgentInitializationData result = new AgentInitializationData()
+    result =  AgentInitializationData.new
-		IAgent4Engine turtle = TurtleFactory.generate(
+    turtle = TurtleFactory::generate(
-			new TurtlePerceptionModel(0, Double.MIN_VALUE, false, false, false),
-			new PassiveTurtleDecisionModel(),
-			new AgentCategory("passive", TurtleAgentCategory.CATEGORY),
+      EmptyPerceptionModel.new,
+      PassiveTurtleDecisionModel.new,
+      AgentCategory.new("passive", TurtleAgentCategory::CATEGORY),
       p.initialDirection,
       p.initialSpeed,
       p.initialAcceleration,
       p.initialX,
       p.initialY
     )
-		result.agents.add turtle
+    result.agents.add(turtle)
     return result
-	}
-}
+  end
+end
 ```

 We can now instanciate the parameters and the simulation model.